ccca-dc/ckanext-taxonomy/README.md

 2. Add ```taxonomy``` to your ckan.plugins setting in your ckan.ini file If you are using this plugin with ckanext-scheming then add ```ckanext.taxonomy:presets.json``` to the scheming.presets in your ckan.ini file

 3. Setup the database for taxonomies

     ```
     paster taxonomy init -c <PATH-TO-CONFIG>
     ```
+4. Run the scripts in 'create_taxonomies' to create the taxonomy files (Insert APIkeys)

 ## Running tests